ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 ![](cmedia/image67.png)

-Nowm add a visualization of churn to credit applications using the following steps.
+Now add a visualization of churn to credit applications using the following steps.

 1. Under Bank Customers select Group Credit Applications

-1. Under Bank Customers Ctrl-Click the Count column
+1. Under Bank Customers Ctrl-Click (Command-Click) the Count column

-1. Under Bank Customers Ctrl-Click the Churn column
+1. Under Bank Customers Ctrl-Click (Command-Click) the Churn column

 1. Drag these items to Panel 3